Devon Hodges: Rivoli United

-But moved to Rivoli after teammate Dwight Heron convinced him to join him from Montego Bay to Spanish Town.
-After relegation to the second level in summer 2006, Hodges scored eight goals in six play-off matches at the end of the 2007/2008 season, with four coming in the last match as his team routed his former club Wadadah 11–0 to gain promotion back to the NPL.
+After relegation to the second level in summer 2006, Hodges scored eight goals in six play-off matches at the end of the 2007–08 season, with four coming in the last match as his team routed his former club Wadadah 11–0 to gain promotion back to the NPL.

-In his first season back at the highest level, he immediately became top league goalscorer, scoring 24 goals in the 2008/2009 season to keep Rivoli up.
-Hodges has continued his goalscoring pace in the 2009/2010 season with 17 goals as on 5 May 2010.
+In his first season back at the highest level, he immediately became top league goalscorer, scoring 24 goals in the 2008–09 season to keep Rivoli up.
+Hodges has continued his goalscoring pace in the 2009–10 season with 17 goals as on 5 May 2010.
 Hodges finished the 2009/10 season with 18 goals in the DPL and finish as the joint leading goalscorer, unfortunately Rivoli United was relegated to the South Central Confederation Super League.

 Tivoli Gardens

 On 2 September 2010, Hodges signed with a loan deal with Tivoli Gardens.